ammarbinfaisal/sahl/README.md

   - figure out how to do ffi
   - figure out how to do coroutines
   - use kotlin to convert the bytecode to jvm bytecode
-- for js(typescript) backend
+- for wasm backend
-  - figure out how to do ffi
   - figure out how to do coroutines
+- beam backend
+  - this would be the easiest to implement
 - llvm / x86_64
   - generational GC
   - coroutines